Received a PCS? Sell Your Home with a Military Relocation Professional

 Short sale timelines

-When it comes to timeline, MRPs are experienced and know the right questions to ask to ensure you don’t spend months in limbo between homes or need to pay the mortgage on a home you aren’t occupying.
+When it comes to timeline, MRPs are experienced and know the right questions to ask to ensure you don’t spend months in limbo between homes or need to pay the mortgage on a house you aren’t occupying.
 Additionally, MRPs typically have an extensive network of other agents across the country who can refer military members looking to buy in your area because of their own PCS orders.
-Additionally, MRPs know other professionals who can help your home sale and relocation go smoothly, including military-specialized tax experts and cross-country moving companies.
+MRPs know other professionals who can help your home sale and relocation go smoothly, including military-specialized tax experts and cross-country moving companies.

 Finances